 The reason?
 Chamomile is yet another plant bursting with powerful antioxidants.
 It contains terpenoids and flavonoids which bind to and neutralize free radicals.
 We know that antioxidants help the immune system by stopping free radicals in their tracks before they can damage DNA.

 Azulene and quercetin are widely known compounds in chamomile.
 These flavonoids are present in vegetables, fruits, grains, and tea.
 Historically, they have been linked to health benefits associated with reducing risks of cancer or heart disease.
 Azulene, used topically, may assist in cell regeneration to combat wrinkles and blemishes on the skin.

-We know chamomile is a common ingredient in over-the-counter products for dry itchy skin.
+We know chamomile in skin care is a common over-the-counter product ingredient made for dry, itchy skin.
 We look to cultural uses and the marketplace as clues for how ingredients, like chamomile, provide more than just surface benefits in our formulations.

-How to enjoy more chamomile benefits for your skin
+How to enjoy more chamomile extract benefits for your skin

-We use the powerful benefits of chamomile in many of our formulations in the form of chamomile extracts (in oil or water), both Roman and German chamomile essential oils, as well as chamomile hydrosol.
-And we invite you to explore beyond the tea to bring more chamomile benefits into your daily routine.
+We use the powerful benefits of chamomile in many of our formulations in the form of chamomile extracts (in oil or water), in the form of Roman and German chamomile essential oils, and in the form of chamomile hydrosol.
+And we invite you to explore chamomile “beyond the tea” to bring more chamomile benefits into your daily routine.

 We invite you to enjoy chamomile, the “water of youth,” for multiple benefits that encourage healthful radiance both inside and out.

 Bye for now,